 Nathan Clarke is a Toronto-based furniture maker and designer.
 He is a graduate of the Furniture – Craft+Design program at Sheridan College.
 His work has garnered him attention leading to several awards as well as press during events like the Toronto Design Offsite Festival.
 He has exhibited in and around Toronto, as well as in the US.

-His interest in furniture design began with his introduction to woodworking as a child, where his affinity for working with his hands always kept him in the woodshop.
-It was at Sheridan that he developed as a designer as he became enamoured with the ability to turn his ideas into tangible objects.
+His interest in furniture design began with his introduction to woodworking as a child, where his affinity for tactile work always kept him in the woodshop.
+It was at Sheridan that he developed as a designer, becoming enamoured with the ability to turn his ideas into tangible objects.

 Nathan has always looked to immerse himself in community, whether it is the connections he has made at Sheridan and in Toronto or the larger crafts and design culture he is currently navigating throughout North America.